-1. Election of Five Directors The Board of Directors recommends you vote FOR only the following five (5) Board nominees (1.01 through 1.05): The Board of Directors recommends a vote FOR proposals 2, 3, 4 and 3 YEARS on proposal FOR AGAINST ABSTA 1.01 any Nominees: James Cassano FOR WITHHOLD □ 2.
-Ratification of the appointment of Baker Tilly US, LLP as our independent registered public accounting firm for fiscal year 2025.
+follov Election of Five Directors Board of Directors recommends you vot ving five (5) Board nominees (1.01 throu The Board of Directors recommends a vote FOR proposals 2, 3, 4 an FOR d 3 YEA oroposal 5.
+ABSTAIN pany Nominees: James Cassano FOR WITHHOLD □ 2.
+Ratification of the appointment of Moss Adams LLP as our independent registered public accounting firm for fiscal year 2025.
 1.02 Peter Liu 3.
 Amendment of our equity incentive plan to increase the number of available shares authorized for issuance by 600,000 1.03 Mike Mulica 4.
 Approval, on a non-binding, advisory basis, of the compensation of our named executive officers 1.04 Jack Steenstra 5.
-Approval, on a non-binding, advisory basis, of the frequency of future non-binding, advisory votes to approve the compensation of our named executive officers 1YR □ 2YR □ 3YR □ ABSTAIN 1.05 George Thangadurai The Board of Directors recommends you vote WITHHOLD for the following five (5) Orbic Nominees (1.06 through 1.10): 10110 FOR WITHHOLD To transact any other business properly brought before the Annual Meeting or any continuation postponement or adjournment thereof.
-1.06 Douglas B. Benedict postponement of aujournment mercor.
-1.07 Joseph M. Glynn Date: 1.08 Gregory M. Johnson Signature 1.09 Surendra Singh Signature (If jointly held) 1.10 Michael Wallace Title(s) Please sign EXACTLY as name appears at the left.
-Joint owners each should sign.
-When signing attorney, executor, administrator, trustee or guardian, please give full related title.
-If a corporation partnership, please sign in full corporate or partnership name by authorized officer.
+Approval, on a non-binding, advisory basis, of the frequency of future non-binding, advisory votes to approve the compensation of our named executive officers 1YR □ 2YR □ 3YR □ ABSTAIN 1.05 George Thangadurai Board of Directors recommends you vo ving five (5) Orbic Nominees (1.06 throu : To the poset any other by siego anguly brought before the Ammuel N Coating o ti To transact any other business properly brought before the Ann postponement or adjournment thereof. ual Meeting or any continuation 1.06 Douglas B. Benedict Date: 1.07 Joseph M. Glynn 1.08 Gregory M. Johnson Signature 1.09 Surendra Singh Girls (Girls L. L.) 1.10 Michael Wallace Signature (If jointly held) Title(s) Please sign EXACTLY as name appears at the left.
+Joint own attorney, executor, administrator, trustee or guardian, please gpartnership, please sign in full corporate or partnership name by give full re elated titl e.
+If a co